ZiyandaPetela/Cloud-Computing/README.md

 * Analytics or business intelligence: Tools provided as a service with PaaS allow organizations to analyze and mine their data, finding insights and patterns and predicting outcomes to improve forecasting, product design decisions, investment returns, and other business decisions.

 ### Describe Software as a Service
+* finished programme hosted in the cloud and you will be able to access it on the internet, you will get username and password and you will be able to customize it for your needs/.
 * Software as a service (SaaS) is the most complete cloud service model from a product perspective.
 With SaaS, you’re essentially renting or using a fully developed application.
 * Email, financial software, messaging applications, and connectivity software are all common examples of a SaaS implementation.
 * While the SaaS model may be the least flexible, it’s also the easiest to get up and running.
 It requires the least amount of technical knowledge or expertise to fully employ.